Wellington Bird Rehabilitation Trust

 For nearly twenty years, Wellington Bird Rehabilitation Trust (WBRT) has been operating a bird rehabilitation hospital located in 24 hectares of farmland in Ohariu, near Johnsonville.
 The brainchild of Craig Shepherd, Founding Trustee, the centre is mostly self-funded with help from volunteers, donors and the community.

 WBRT treats over 1,000 birds a year, taking in all types of native and non-native birds who have been injured or orphaned.
-This includes over 80 injured Kererū brought in by the community in 2020.

 Picture